weAIDB/MoDora/README.md

 ## 📊 Performance

-  The following chart demonstrates the AIC-Acc and ACNLS score of different methods over MMDA Bench.
+  The following chart demonstrates the AIC-Acc and ACNLS score of different methods.
 The AIC-Acc and ACNLS are the modified versions of Acc and ANLS metrics respectively.

 <img width="1566" height="463" alt="image" src="https://github.com/user-attachments/assets/003513ea-9d20-4994-b227-bfd6b327530b" />